 Mpact Downhole Motors has introduced a new proprietary downhole drilling motor that promises significant increases in performance and reliability.
 Designated Model 775 7822 HTS, the drilling motor’s ultralow speed and robust design have helped reduced drilling downtime in field trials in Texas and Louisiana.
 Read more »

 [Download the Higher Resolution Subsurface Imaging white paper.]

 It is hard to read road signs if you have poor eyesight, which is why driver’s licenses are issued with restrictions requiring that corrective lenses must be worn.
 Likewise, it is hard to find and exploit subsurface resources if you can’t clearly see your targets or monitor the movement of fluids in the reservoir.
-[Click the title to access the white paper, read comments, or leave a comment.]

 Last year in this focus on CO2 applications, I (as others have) connected enhanced